-The dental curriculum follows a block system; courses are arranged in clusters and must be taken as co-requisites by dental assisting certificate cohort.
+The dental curriculum follows a block system; courses are arranged in clusters and must be taken as co-requisites by dental assisting certificate cohort, except where notified.

-To pursue this career, an applicant will need following skills and essential functions:
+To pursue this career, an applicant will need the following skills and essential functions:

 |Oral & Written Expression||Oral Comprehension||Quick decision-making|